mrmilu/schema_data_loader/README.md

 Because some objects are too big, having multiple `@Expose` decorators can be tedious, so in this package we created a decorator call `@ExposeAll`, which does the obvious.
-Exposes all properties in the ts class and also gives the property the opportunity to change their casing, for example to `snake_case` if the incoming data has the same name properties but with another casing.
+Exposes all properties in the ts class and also gives the class properties the opportunity to change their casing, for example to `snake_case` if the incoming data has the same name properties but with another casing.

-**BUT** there is a caveat, for this decorator to work each ts class property **must have a default value** either `null` or from its corresponding type.
+**BUT** there is a caveat, for this decorator to work each TypeScript class property **must have a default value** either `null` or from its corresponding type.

 Here is the previous example re-written with `@ExposeAll`: